British Columbia and Manitoba issue invitations to apply for provincial nominee programs

 British Columbia and Manitoba have issued invitations to apply to candidates through their most recent rounds of provincial nominee program (PNP) draws.

-Most Canadian provinces and territories (except for Quebec and Nunavut) operate their own PNPs.
-Through these programs, interested candidates may be invited to apply for provincial nomination.
-Receiving a provincial nomination can be advantageous for gaining permanent residence.
+Through Provincial Nominee Programs, interested candidates may be invited to apply for provincial nomination, which is often advantageous for gaining permanent residence.

-The invitations were issued to candidates in the Skilled Worker and International Graduates categories and included Express Entry candidates and Entry Level and Semi-Skilled candidates.
+Candidates were invited from the Skilled Worker and International Graduates categories and included Express Entry candidates.
+Entry Level and Semi-Skilled candidates were also considered.

-Candidates from the Skilled Worker and International Graduate stream required a minimum SIRS score of 105.
+Invitees from the Skilled Worker and International Graduate stream needed a minimum SIRS score of 105.
 Entry Level and Semi-Skilled candidates required a score of 82.
-SIRS acts much like the Express Entry Comprehensive Ranking System (CRS) but is only used for British Columbia’s PNP.

 The province also held rounds of invitations for candidates working in the following occupations.

-Manitoba invited 280 candidates through the Manitoba Provincial Nomination Program on December 29.
-To receive an invitation, candidates must meet a baseline of criteria specific to their program.
+On December 29, Manitoba invited 280 candidates through the Manitoba Provincial Nomination Program on December 29.
+Criteria varies depending on the program.
 In total, the province invited:

 Out of all who were invited to apply, 21 had profiles in the Express Entry system.

-The province will continue to process all Expressions of Interest (EOI) received before November 16 under the NOC 2016.
-Any EOIs received on or after November 16 will be evaluated under NOC 2021.
+While Canada has recently introduced NOC 2021, the province will continue to process all Expressions of Interest (EOI) received before November 16 under the NOC 2016.

 © CIC News All Rights Reserved.
 Visit CanadaVisa.com to discover your Canadian immigration options.